-Any federal penalties and interest assessed by a federal agency against the State of Nevada may be shared between the counties and the state based upon their relative responsibility.
-The assessment for each county through the DA's office will be deducted first from undistributed incentive payments until exhausted and then from monthly CSEP federal funds thereafter until the penalty is fully collected.
-Offices will be notified thirty (30) days prior to any withholding of CSEP federal funds.
+- I. Any federal penalties and interest assessed by a Federal agency against the State of Nevada may be shared between the counties and the state based upon their relative responsibility.
+The assessment for each county through the DA's office will be deducted first from undistributed incentive payments until exhausted and then from monthly CSEP Federal Funds thereafter until the penalty is fully collected.
+Offices will be notified thirty (30) days prior to any withholding of CSEP Federal Funds.
 The pass through of any federal penalties which may be imposed as the result of audits will be governed by terms of the agreements in effect during the audited year(s) in question.
-The Chief will provide written notice to counties announcing the intent to pass through a federal penalty not later than sixty (60) days after the penalty is final.
-No penalties imposed prior to federal fiscal year (FFY) 2007 may be passed on to a local entity.

-2. Penalties or interest assessed against counties will not be withheld until federal corrective action periods are exhausted and the federal agency confirms satisfactory corrective action has not been achieved.

-a) Penalties or interest assessed against counties will be limited to the percentage of TANF recipients in the responsible county for the federal fiscal year coinciding with the penalty year multiplied by the total TANF block grant awarded to Nevada for the federal fiscal year against which the penalty is being assessed multiplied by the percentage of federal penalty imposed against the Nevada TANF block grant OR the amount of the current state fiscal year county match (34%), whichever is less.
+The Chief will provide written notice to counties announcing the intent to pass through a federal penalty not later than 60 days after the penalty is final. - II.
+Penalties or interest assessed against counties will not be withheld until federal corrective action periods are exhausted and the federal agency confirms satisfactory corrective action has not been achieved. - A. Penalties or interest assessed against counties will be limited to the percentage of TANF recipients in the responsible county for the federal fiscal year coinciding with the penalty year multiplied by the total TANF block grant awarded to Nevada for the federal fiscal year against which the penalty is being assessed multiplied by the percentage of federal penalty imposed against the Nevada TANF block grant OR the amount of the current state fiscal year county match (34%), whichever is less.